Zenchiyu/POLAR-background-prediction/logbook/README.md

 ### Summary

 - Started writing logbook
 - Connected to GPU (Quadro RTX 4000) of POLAR group.
-Can run my python scripts remotely (and used tmux in order to run my codes without the need for my computer to be on).
+Can run my Python scripts remotely (and used tmux to run my codes without the need for my computer to be on).
-- Started learning about weights and biases and using it for the first time ([Project's weights and biases](https://wandb.ai/stephane-nguyen/POLAR-background-prediction?workspace=user-stephane-nguyen)).
+- Started learning about "weights and biases" tool and using it for the first time ([Project's weights and biases](https://wandb.ai/stephane-nguyen/POLAR-background-prediction?workspace=user-stephane-nguyen)).
-Here's an example of [run](https://wandb.ai/stephane-nguyen/POLAR-background-prediction/runs/1j329ps1?workspace=user-stephane-nguyen).
+Here's an example of a [run](https://wandb.ai/stephane-nguyen/POLAR-background-prediction/runs/1j329ps1?workspace=user-stephane-nguyen).
-- Started writing the PyTorch code with GPU support (device) taking inspiration from https://github.com/eloialonso/iris project (started using hydra for first time too).
+- Started writing the PyTorch code with GPU support (device) taking inspiration from https://github.com/eloialonso/iris project (started using Hydra for the first time too).
-- Added code to save models, criterions and more
+- Added code to save models, criteria and more
 - Applied model on validation set and visualized prediction (over whole validation set)
-- Further cleaning of code and added python type hints (not for all files though)
+- Further cleaning of code and added Python type hints (not for all files though)
-- Can now save a general checkpoint at two different places; one as last checkpoint and the other is attached to a date and run id (see checkpoints folder)
+- Can now save a general checkpoint at two different places; one as the last checkpoint and the other is attached to a date and run id (see checkpoints folder)
-- Can now specify the number of neurons for each hidden layers directly inside the yaml config file.
+- Can now specify the number of neurons for each hidden layer directly inside the yaml config file.
 - Removed pipenv, we no longer use pipenv.
 Modified README in consequence.
 - Trained model again but on `nf1rate` (taking about 3 hours for training) with as target `rate[0]` (using all training examples, no additional filtering based on `rate_err[0]`) ([see wandb run](https://wandb.ai/stephane-nguyen/POLAR-background-prediction/runs/3zdzy861?workspace=user-stephane-nguyen)).
-- Trained model again on "same" dataset but with as target `rate[0]/rate_err[0]` (filtered examples when cannot do the division) ([see wandb run](https://wandb.ai/stephane-nguyen/POLAR-background-prediction/runs/3hevg2jy/overview?workspace=user-stephane-nguyen))
+- Trained model again on "same" dataset but with as target `rate[0]/rate_err[0]` (filtered examples when cannot divide) ([see wandb run](https://wandb.ai/stephane-nguyen/POLAR-background-prediction/runs/3hevg2jy/overview?workspace=user-stephane-nguyen))
 - Added more plots in `src/visualizer` where we can now plot the residual plot with its histogram.

 ### Comments